 Snacks for Early Years and Key Stage One Children

-Early Years and Key Stage One children receive a piece of fresh fruit each morning and a drink of juice or water.
+Early Years and Key Stage One children receive a piece of fresh fruit each morning and a drink of water.